Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Benchmark

 \subsection{Baselines and Code Configuration}

 We conducted a comparative analysis of fourteen models, including the GraphMLP model, designed for lane-level traffic prediction, and nine graph-structured spatio-temporal prediction models across three datasets.
-Given the scarcity of publicly available code for models proposed in the domain of lane-level traffic prediction, this section not only introduces the baseline models but also briefly describes the process of experimental code replication or the sources of the code.
+Given the general lack of publicly available code for models proposed in the field of lane-level traffic prediction, this section not only introduces the baseline model but also briefly outlines the process of reproducing the experimental code and its source.
+The input and output of the reproduction framework remain consistent with those in \textbf{Algorithm 1}.